How Long Do Newspaper Articles Stay Online?

 Is there anything I can do to fight negative news articles?

-In fact, the right online reputation management strategy can put you in the driver’s seat, allowing you to control your name and guide the conversation online.
+The right online reputation management strategy can put you in the driver’s seat, allowing you to control your name and guide online conversation.

 Our team has helped thousands remove and suppress negative newspaper articles from search results.
 We know how to make your name shine on the web.